- Sample ~50 rare,

 From London's Independent Real Ale Guide...

-"Real ale or cask-conditioned beer is a natural, living product.
-At the
+or cask-conditioned beer is a natural, living product.
+The beer is not

 or artificially carbonated.
 It's placed into casks (called firkins),